eslam-gomaa/Flexible-Network/docs/Docs/Examples/example-3.md

 ---

-Script used in this example: [example-3.py](docs/Docs/Examples/sample-3.py)
+Script used in this example can be found in this directory: [Examples](https://github.com/eslam-gomaa/Flexible-Network/tree/develop/docs/Docs/Examples)

 In this example we create a script that does the following:
 1. Authenticate to the selected [inventory](https://eslam-gomaa.github.io/Flexible-Network/inventory) group (Using CLI)